DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Brian's movement needs to be shortened
 	- It may be a good idea to end the level after breaking the glass

+# Boss Fight

+- The boss fight is too dense & has too much going on with it
+-

-MIKEL IDEA: FOR THE VOID SCENE IN BRIAN'S LEVEL
+### MIKEL IDEA: FOR THE VOID SCENE IN BRIAN'S LEVEL

 - Orb has 3 positions.
 - INSTEAD of just going through the void, the orb leads you through the different floors of the apartments.